-You have picked out your daycare.
-Now the time has come for your child to start.
-From experience, it isn’t easy — for you or your little one.
+You have chosen a daycare for your child.
+Now the time has come for your child to start daycare!
+From experience, the transition isn’t easy — for you or your little one.

-I’ve made the first drop-off twice now.
+I’ve made the transition to daycare with two kids now.
 Many emotions run through you as you leave your child with people you barely know.
 For the most part, nerves take over.

 You wonder how your child will react to when you leave him to start daycare with this strange person for an entire day.
 Will he cry all day?
 You wonder if your boss is going to think you are an emotional wreck, especially if you are returning to work that day for the first time in weeks, maybe months.

 Daycare providers work with new parents all the time to help make it easier, for you and your child.
 Remember you aren’t the first parent to drop off a child off at daycare.
 But if you are still uncertain about this new part of your child’s life, here are some things that can help make the transition to easier for you and more comfortable for your child.

 Prepare the night before you start daycare

 Have all the paperwork completed and ready to turn in if you still have any outstanding.
 Gather everything your child needs to succeed in their new setting.
 Your daycare provider should provide a list of what its needs to take care of your child, such as diapers, wipes, extra changes of clothes, a blanket, breast milk or formula, etc. You can always ask if there is something to extra bring that helps ease the first day for the child.

 Expect tears — yours and your child’s

 Your child’s first day of daycare is a big moment for your child and you.
 Sometimes the only way a small child can show his emotions, desires and needs is to cry.
 It might not happen on the first day, but it will happen at some point when dropping your child off.